JumpsecLabs/PrintNightmare/README.md

 ```
 ![image](https://user-images.githubusercontent.com/49488209/124728554-9a371b80-df07-11eb-8e91-8d30eea92e73.png)

-If spooler isn't running, won't be vulnerable, you can quit here and now.
+If the spooler isn't running, the machine won't be vulnerabl.
+You can stop here and now.
-Otherwise if running, begin exploitation.
+Otherwise if the spooler is running, begin exploitation.

 ## DLL